awsdocs/amazon-ec2-user-guide-windows/doc_source/dedicated-hosts-overview.md

 ## Dedicated Host instance capacity<a name="dedicated-hosts-limits"></a>

-Dedicated Hosts powered by the AWS Nitro System can support multiple instance types within the same instance family on a host\.
+Support for multiple instance types on the same Dedicated Host is available for the following instance families: `c5`, `m5`, `r5`, `c5n`, `r5n`, and `m5n`\.
 For example, when you allocate an `r5` Dedicated Host, you can use a host with 2 sockets and 48 physical cores on which you can run different instance types, such as `r5.2xlarge` and `r5.4xlarge`\.
 You can run any number of instances up to the core capacity associated with the host\.
 For example, the table below shows the different instance type combinations you can run on a Dedicated Host\.

 | Instance family | Example instance type combinations |